Andrew Lawrence Somers

-Andrew Lawrence Somers (March 21, 1895 – April 6, 1949) was a Democratic member of the U.S. House of Representatives from New York, serving from March 4, 1925 until his death on April 6, 1949.
-Representing a Brooklyn district- an area with a substantial immigrant and Jewish population- Somers' long tenure spanned the economic upheavals of the interwar period, the transformative New Deal era, World War II, and the early stages of the Cold War.
+Andrew Lawrence Somers (March 21, 1895 – April 6, 1949) was an American politician who was a Democratic member of the U.S. House of Representatives from New York, serving from 1925 until his death in 1949.
+Representing a Brooklyn district (an area with a substantial immigrant and Jewish population), Somers' long tenure spanned the economic upheavals of the interwar period, the transformative New Deal era, World War II, and the early stages of the Cold War.
 He was known for his expertise in monetary legislation, his efforts to aid European Jews fleeing persecution during World War II and his later advocacy related to the founding of the State of Israel.

 Biography

 He attended St. Teresa's Academy in Brooklyn, Brooklyn College Preparatory School, Manhattan College, and the Pratt Institute.
 Subsequently, he was an entrepreneur in the dry color and chemical fields.

 Military service

 Somers enlisted in the United States military on July 18, 1917, and served in World War I. Initially, he was a naval aviator in the United States Naval Flying Corps, but was later transferred to the Marine Corps and was a captain in the Marine Corps Reserve.
 He was honorably discharged on March 4, 1919.